 What is a sebaceous cyst?

-Also known as epidermal inclusion cysts, sebaceous cysts are pockets of tissue composed of a thick, cheesy, yellow substance known as sebum, a secretion of the sebaceous gland comprised of fat and cellular debris, which lubricates and protects the skin.
+Sebaceous cysts (epidermal inclusion cysts) are benign tumours of the skin.
+They are the most common surface tumour found in cats and are composed of a thick, cheesy, yellow substance known as sebum, which is a secretion of the sebaceous gland comprised of fat and cellular debris, which lubricates and protects the skin.

-- Occasionally the cyst will rupture, and ooze a thick paste-like yellow-grey substance.
+Occasionally they will rupture, oozing a thick paste-like yellow-grey substance.